Repatriation tax avoidance: Johnson & Johnson's acquisition of Synthes

-In 2012, Johnson & Johnson (J&J) acquired Synthes in a cash-and-stock deal that involved the significant use of repatriation tax avoidance techniques.
+In 2012, Johnson & Johnson (J&J) acquired Synthes in a cash-and-stock deal that involved repatriation tax avoidance techniques.
 The Wall Street Journal reports that, two days prior to the acquisition closing, "J&J unveiled a complicated new structure for the cash and stock deal.
 Its Irish subsidiary, Janssen Pharmaceuticals Inc., paid for Synthes with J&J's untaxed foreign cash holdings.
 Then, by transferring Synthes into another of J&J's foreign subsidiaries and dissolving Synthes before the end of the quarter, the pharmaceutical giant escaped the tax hit, according to a person familiar with the deal."
-Six weeks after the acquisition closed, the Internal Revenue Service issued an rule described as an "anti-abuse rule" that was designed to make similar tax avoidance techniques more difficult to use going forward.
+Six weeks after the acquisition closed, the Internal Revenue Service issued a rule described as an "anti-abuse rule" that was designed to make similar tax avoidance techniques more difficult to use going forward.

 Relationship with Double Irish arrangements

-The Double Irish with a Dutch Sandwich constituted a widely used base erosion and profit shifting scheme that allowed United States-based multinational companies to legally avoid paying taxes on income earned abroad.
+The Double Irish arrangement with a Dutch Sandwich constituted a widely used base erosion and profit shifting scheme that allowed United States–based multinational companies to legally avoid paying taxes on income earned abroad.
 The arrangement required the creation of three subsidiary companies: an Ireland-registered subsidiary that is a tax resident of Bermuda (IE Co.
 1), an Ireland-registered subsidiary that is a tax resident of Ireland (IE Co.
 2), and a Netherlands-registered subsidiary (NET Co.).
 The U.S.-based multinational would sell certain intellectual property rights to IE Co.
 1, which would in turn license those intellectual property rights to NET Co in exchange for royalty payments proceeding from the use of the intellectual property.
 NET Co. would in turn license its intellectual property rights to IE Co.
 2 in exchange for royalty payments, allowing to use the intellectual property for its products or services.
 In effect, this would allow for almost no taxes to be owed on income generated from the licensed intellectual property; Ireland itself has a low corporate tax rate and the payments royalty payment scheme allows for the profits on the sale of any goods or services related to the intellectual property to appear on the books of IE Co.
 1, which is a tax resident of a country that has a 0% corporate tax rate.

 While the Double Irish arrangement allowed for U.S. multinationals to owe little to no taxes on income earned by its subsidiaries abroad, the arrangement did not allow companies to move cash from foreign subsidiaries into the United States without incurring tax liability; income directly repatriated from a foreign subsidiary historically resulted in taxes being owed on that income.
 In order to avoid owing taxes to the U.S. government when using income earned abroad to finance transactions that involved a U.S. firm, U.S.-based multinational corporations utilized repatriation tax avoidance strategies that included the Killer B, Deadly D, and Outbound F.